Biden urged to use clean energy benefits more to fight inequality

-NEW YORK, April 8 (Thomson Reuters Foundation) - Climate justice leaders criticized President Joe Biden on Thursday for a measure designed to combat inequality caused by climate change, arguing it does not go far enough.
+NEW YORK (Thomson Reuters Foundation) - Climate justice leaders criticized President Joe Biden on Thursday for a measure designed to combat inequality caused by climate change, arguing it does not go far enough.

 In January, Biden signed a wave of executive orders directing the federal government to address climate change, including a measure that would direct 40% of benefits from clean energy investments to disadvantaged communities.